 - Minimum of 60 credit hours beyond 30 credits from Masters degree work is required for the Ph.D. (minimum of 90 credit hours total).

 - Maintenance of at least a 3.0 GPA for all classes completed as a graduate student.

 - Completion of “Scholarly Tool” coursework to develop skills in research design including:

 - Completion of an empirical dissertation.

 - Graduate students in the general-experimental psychology Ph.D. program are required to meet a number of eligibility criteria to take comprehensive exams and establish candidacy for the Ph.D. degree.
-An assessment will be conducted after the student successfully completes all of the requirements for the Master of Arts degree in general psychology.
+An assessment will be conducted after the student successfully completes all of the requirements for the Master of Science degree in general psychology.
 To remain in the Ph.D. program and proceed on to comprehensive exams, dissertation research, and remaining coursework, the student must have

 - earned a cumulative graduate grade point average of at least 3.5;